 To make matters worse, divorces are also very complex.
 With the help of a divorce attorney like John V. Moore, you can keep things under control and pursue your interests in ways that protect your post-divorce future.

 There are several different ways for a divorce case to be resolved in Florida.
-Not all divorces require a trial – if you and your spouse agree that a divorce is in everyone's best interests, then taking your differences through a form of alternative dispute resolution, like mediation or arbitration, can save time, money, and lots of stress.
-Even if arbitration or mediation do not lead to satisfactory agreements on all issues, they can whittle down the problems that need to be resolved in litigation and a future trial.
+Not all divorces require a trial – if you and your spouse agree that a divorce is in everyone’s best interests, then taking your differences through a form of alternative dispute resolution, like mediation or arbitration, can save time, money, and lots of stress.
+Even if arbitration or mediation does not lead to satisfactory agreements on all issues, they can whittle down the problems that need to be resolved in litigation and a future trial.

 Regardless of why you and your spouse have decided to divorce, there will always be a handful of issues that need to be resolved to keep everything orderly as you both move forward.
-Not all of these issues will apply to every divorce – obviously, neither child support nor custody will apply to a divorcing couple with no children – but those that do can be contentious and will be a huge factor in your future.
+Not all of these issues will apply to every divorce neither child support nor custody will apply to a divorcing couple with no children – but those that do can be contentious and will be a huge factor in your future.

 Because the law sees a married couple as an individual unit, all property acquired by either spouse during the marriage is partially owned by each spouse and forms the marital estate.
 All of the assets – both positive and negative – in this estate will likely need to be divided in a divorce.